scottericpetersen/DX7-P/README.md

 # To use:

+1) Download and install the SC3 Plugins for your architecture: https://github.com/supercollider/sc3-plugins/releases
-1) Download or clone this repo.
+2) Download or clone this repo.
-2) Open the example.scd document in SuperCollider.
+3) Open the example.scd document in SuperCollider.
-3) Run 1) in that document
+4) Run 1) in that document to register all objects.
-4) Follow instructions based on what you want to do.
+5) Follow instructions for an introduction to DX7-P's functionality.

 ## To-Do